BlenderCN/BlenderPython/UV---DPI-(variable-or-homogeneous).md

 some assumptions about the whole thing:

-- assumes square image
+- square image
+- you use Meters of Blender Units.
+(Else the texture_dpi function changes a little)
+- you pass the correct image name (or image of equivalent dimensions)
-- assumes you have an active uvmap
+- you have an active uvmap
-- assumes you are in edit mode.
+- you are in edit mode.

 Insight can also be found at _TextEditor -> Templates -> Python -> Operator Mesh UV_